irmen/cx16rockrunner/README.md

 Rock Runner
 ===========

-A Boulder Dash® clone for the Commander X16, written in [Prog8](https://prog8.readthedocs.io) (requires version 9.1 or later).
+A Boulder Dash® clone for the Commander X16, written in [Prog8](https://prog8.readthedocs.io).

 Original Boulder Dash® in 1984 by First Star Software, created by Peter Liepa and Chris Gray.
 Copyright by BBG Entertainment GmbH.